 To help you stay up to date with the most current WordPress version, we’ve created this changelog where we’ll publish the details of major version updates, security releases, and maintenance releases.

-The latest WordPress version is 5.3.2, a maintenance update that was released on Dec.
-18th, 2019.
+The latest WordPress version is 5.4 “Adderley,” a major release that came out on March 31st, 2020.
 Other recent versions include:

 - WordPress 5.3.1 Security and Maintenance Release

 - WordPress 5.2.3 Security and Maintenance Release

 - WordPress 5.2.1 Maintenance Release

 This major release, named after American jazz trumpeter Nat Adderley, is all about giving you more ways to make your pages come to life without sacrificing speed (in your workflow or your page load time).
 Let’s start with block updates.

 Naturally, enhancements to the Gutenberg Editor were a big focus of this release.
 Here are some of the new things you’ll see!